-Anritsu can take no responsibility for lost data, and users are recommended to always back up important data at regular intervals.
 To reduce the possibility of data loss, particular attention should be given to the following points.

-- The instrument should only be used within the recommend temperature range, and should not be used in locations where the temperature may fluctuate suddenly. - Always follow the guidelines to ensure that the instrument is set up in the specified manner. - Always ensure that the fans at the rear and side of the instrument are not blocked or obstructed in any way. - Exercise care not to bang or shake the instrument while the power is on. - Never disconnect the mains power at the plug or cut the power at the breaker with the instrument turned on.
+- The equipment should only be used within the recommend temperature range, and should not be used in locations where the temperature may fluctuate suddenly. - Always follow the guidelines to ensure that the equipment is set up in the specified manner. - Always ensure that the fans at the rear and side of the equipment are not blocked or obstructed in any way. - Exercise care not to bang or shake the equipment whilst the power is on. - Never disconnect the mains power at the plug or cut the power at the breaker with the equipment turned on.

-Use in a residential environment
+Use in a Residential Environment

-This instrument is designed for an industrial environment.
+This equipment is designed for an industrial environment.

-In a residential environment this instrument may cause radio interference in which case the user may be required to take adequate measures.
+In a residential environment, this equipment may cause radio interference in which case the user may be required to take adequate measures.